$ cd fundamentals-of-devops

 Reminder: commit your code!

 While working through this blog post, you’ve probably made a lot of code changes in the ch4 folder: e.g., updating package.json with build steps and dependencies, switching to an Express app, adding automated tests for the app and infrastructure code, and so on.
-If you haven’t already, make sure to commit all this code—especially changes in the sample-app and tofu folders—so you don’t lose it and can iterate on it in future posts:
+If you haven’t already, make sure to commit all this code—especially changes in the sample-app and tofu folders—so you don’t lose it and can iterate on it in future posts. |

 You’ve now taken a big step forward in allowing your team members to collaborate on your code by following the 6 key takeaways from this Part:

-Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!
+Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing software in production, published by O’Reilly Media!